Jumping Jazz Cats

 Tournament mode is slightly different then a normal quickplay match, but it was lacking a true reason to chose that mode over quickplay.
 So I had the task to add some new features.

 First off, I added the opportunities for players to customize their own tournament cups.
 They can choose the map, the song that will be played and the minigame for 4 rounds.
-Their changes are then saved as a preset, so later they can choose it again.
+Their changes are then saved as a preset, so later on they can choose it again or modify it.

 Second, when the host chooses a cup, all players can go towards a giant cup in the lobby to see what was selected.
-A small pop up shows the maps, songs and minigame is updated everytime a cup is selected or a preset of a tournament cup is saved, meaning it was selected.
+A small pop up shows the maps, songs and minigame and is updated whenever a cup is selected or when a custom cup is saved, meaning it was selected.

 And finally, another important feature was having locked cups.
 Every game played in tournament is saved and after a certain amount, it unlocks a category with new cups for the host to choose.
-The point of adding this was for players to have a reason to play the mode and feel like having progress in it.
+The point of adding this was for players to have a reason to play the mode and to have a sense of progress.

 The Music System